Barabar Caves: Caves at Barabar Hill

-Barabar Hill contains four caves: Karan Chaupar, Lomas Rishi, Sudama and Visvakarma.
+Barabar Hill contains four caves: Karan Chaupar, Lomas Rishi, Sudama, and Visvakarma.
 Sudama and Lomas Rishi are the earliest examples of rock-cut architecture in India, with architectural detailing made in the Mauryan period.
-Similar examples include Buddhist chaitya found in the Ajanta and Karla Caves of Maharashtra.
+Similar examples include the Buddhist chaitya found in the Ajanta and Karla Caves of Maharashtra.
 The Barabar caves greatly influenced the tradition of rock-cut architecture in the Indian subcontinent.